LukeCMoeller/student-portal-Fall-2024/README.md

   https://{YOUR CODESPACE NAME}-3002.app.github.dev/github/callback
   ```
 5. Update application
-6. Navigate to your repository Settings page (you be an owner or admin).
+6. Navigate to your repository Settings page (you must be an owner or admin).
 7. Navigate to Security -> Secrets and variables -> Codespaces.
 8. Add your GitHub App's client ID as HUBGIT_CLIENT_ID.
 9. Add your GitHub App's secret as HUBGIT_CLIENT_SECRET.